ryanvolum/offline-directline/README.md

 ```
 This package is not using websockets, so this is our way of telling webchat to use polling instead.

-Now that you have a bot running and directline endpoint running, run your webchat client, passing in your directline endpoint (including '/directline/'):
+Now that you have a bot running and directline endpoint running, run your webchat client, passing in your directline endpoint (including '/directline/') as in:

 ```
 http://localhost:8000/samples/fullwindow/?domain=http://localhost:3000/directline
 ```
-The connector doesn't require a token or secret, so don't worry about these fields.
+Offline directline doesn't require a token or secret, so don't worry about these fields.